Stacked glass payment cards with an Ft symbol, Parliament building silhouette, and Hungarian flag

 OTP Bank controls roughly a quarter of Hungary's retail banking market.
 Its standard debit card charges a 1.5-3% FX markup on every non-HUF transaction and offers zero cashback.
 Erste Bank Hungary and K&H Bank are marginally better on FX but still charge 1-2%.

-If you are a Hungarian resident buying anything priced in EUR, USD, or GBP - and that includes virtually every international subscription, online merchant, and cross-border purchase - your Hungarian bank is silently extracting 1-3% of every transaction as a currency conversion fee.
+If you are a Hungarian resident buying anything priced in EUR, USD, or GBP (which includes most international subscriptions, online merchants, and cross-border purchases), your Hungarian bank is silently extracting 1-3% of every transaction as a currency conversion fee.

 This is where crypto cards create disproportionate value for Hungarian residents compared to eurozone neighbors.
 A zero FX fee crypto card eliminates that 1-3% spread entirely.
 On typical card spending of HUF 400,000/month (approx. EUR 1,000), the FX savings alone are worth HUF 48,000-144,000/year (EUR 120-360) before any cashback is factored in.